 Modern studies of defect dynamics go much beyond original crystalline systems.
 Examples include topological defects in rheology \cite{furst_microrheology_2017} or active matter \cite{bowick_symmetry_2022,shankar_topological_2022}.
 In rheology viscoelastic properties for incompressible systems can be derived by the correspondence principle upon changing the real elastic parameters to complex transport coefficients \cite{pipkin_lectures_1986}.
 Therefore, a good understanding of elasticity is a convenient starting point to understand more complex viscoelastic materials.
 Finally defects in active matter naturally emerge in fluids that form from collections of bacterial suspensions \cite{sokolov_emergence_2019} or other macroscopics ensembles of living organisms \cite{duclos_topological_2017,tan_odd_2022}.
 More recently topological defects appeared in the context of active solids and metamaterials \cite{braverman_topological_2021}.

-In this work we show that the dynamics of topological defects in isotropic elasticity on a plane can be simplified considerably if elasticity is formulated as a gauge theory.
+In this paper we show that the dynamics of topological defects in isotropic elasticity on a plane can be simplified considerably if elasticity is formulated as a gauge theory.
 Exploiting this simplification, we derive the stresses that follow from the dynamics of arbitrarily moving dislocation.
-We also include time dependence into the classic result of Peach-Koehler force that captures the interactions and external stresses acting on a dislocation \cite{peach_forces_1950}.
-The strength of our results lies in the fact that we do not attempt an analytic or numerical tour-de-force but use the simplification provided by the fraction-elasticity duality.
+We also include time dependence into the classic result of the Peach-Koehler force that captures the interactions and external stresses acting on a dislocation \cite{peach_forces_1950}.
 In consequence our formalism can be generalized to study more complex theories of elasticity or viscoelasticity.

-Our manuscript is organized as follows.
-In Sec. \ref{Sec2} we review the fracton-elasticty duality.
-In Sec. \ref{Sec3} we derive equations of motion in for the dual gauge potentials.
+Our paper is organized as follows.
+In Sec. \ref{Sec2} we review the fracton-elasticity duality.
+In Sec. \ref{Sec3} we derive equations of motion for the dual gauge potentials.
 Sec. \ref{Sec4} introduces the notion of defects.
 In Sec. \ref{Sec5} we present the solutions and discuss physical implications of the defect motion.
 Sec. \ref{Sec6} is devoted to interactions between dislocations.
 We derive the expression for the dynamical Peach-Koehler force between two dislocations.
 Finally in Sec. \ref{Sec7} we close with conclusions and discussion.